 Buzz around “consumer-centricity” and “customer obsession” is alive and well.
 The implication of this ethos is that brands that are customer obsessed are able to deliver better, more successful products and create more effective marketing.
 Being customer-centric, however, requires that brands (and all of the stakeholders across the enterprise) develop a deep understanding of their customers’ perspectives, aspirations, and motivations.

-Enter empathy.
+Enter customer empathy.
 In life, the role of empathy in relationships is obvious.
 It motivates benevolent behavior and mutually beneficial engagement.
-When brands practice empathy, they strive to understand the feelings, thoughts, and experiences of their consumers.
+When brands practice consumer empathy, they strive to understand the feelings, thoughts, and experiences of their customers.
 The motivation is to create the products and messaging that speak to consumers’ needs.
-Therefore, empathy isn’t altruistic.
-In fact, it is imperative for consumer-centricity that can drive brand growth.
+Therefore, customer empathy isn’t necessarily altruistic.
+While it obviously has positive outcomes for everyone — customers included — it is, in fact, imperative for consumer-centricity, and a major factor in driving brand growth.

-Whether it was analysing call center logs or conducting focus groups, in the early days of “Voice of the Customer,” the unstructured qualitative data of customer engagement was messy and difficult to share across the enterprise.
+Whether it was analyzing call center logs or conducting focus groups, in the early days of “Voice of the Customer,” the unstructured qualitative data of customer engagement was messy and difficult to share across the enterprise.
 The left hand didn’t know what the right hand was doing, and today this still results in key insights not being easily shared across the organization.
-Decisions based on a sincere appreciation of how the consumer really felt could not be made quickly on a global-basis.
+Decisions based on a sincere appreciation of how the consumer really felt could not be made quickly on a global basis.

-Along came “big data” and the promise of an incontrovertible, single source of truth of consumer behavior.
-In an ideal world, it could be parsed and analysed, modelled and mined for its predictive power to drive brand growth.
-Brands could see what consumers were doing, and everybody in the enterprise could use the insights to make decisions.
-But practically, the qualitative “Voice of the Consumer” and the empathetic understanding of why consumers feel the way that they do, and act on those emotions, was still opaque to most stakeholders.
+Along came “big data” and the promise of an incontrovertible, single source of truth in helping to understand consumer behavior.
+An increasing focus on the complete “customer experience” moved to the forefront of brand goals.
+In an ideal world, big data could be parsed and analyzed, modeled and mined for its predictive power to drive brand growth.
+Brands could get a proper feel for what consumers were doing, and everybody in the enterprise could use the insights to make decisions.
+But practically, the qualitative “Voice of the Consumer” and the empathetic understanding of why consumers feel the way that they do — and how and why they act on those emotions — was still opaque to most stakeholders.

 Empathetic conversations need to be conducted firsthand by all stakeholders, actively and personally engaging with consumers about all aspects of their lives.
 In the siloed environment of most companies, some stakeholders still have little to no access to consumers in order to engage in this most fundamental act of engagement.